How to watch cricket in the US: Where to stream the 2024 ICC Men’s T20 World Cup tonight

 When is the T20 World Cup 2024?

-The cricket world cup begins this Saturday, June 1, 2024.
-The tournament opens with the US vs. Canada match beginning at 8:30 p.m.
-ET.
+The cricket world cup began on Saturday, June 1, 2024.
+The tournament continues today with Namibia vs. Oman (at 8:30 p.m.
+ET) and West Indies vs. Papua New Guinea (at 10:30 p.m.
+ET).
 The final match will be held on Saturday, June 29.

 Where is the T20 World Cup 2024?